What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 - What is the easiest aluminum filler metal to use?

-- A spool gun is the easiest method.
+- A spool gun is the easiest way to weld aluminum

 The difficulties of aluminum welding